-- 1. The name of the corporation is Association of American Medical Colleges. - 2.
-The period of duration of the corporation is per- - 3.
-The address of its initial registered office in the State of Illinois is 185 North Wabash Avenue, Chicago 1, Illinois (Cook County).
-The name of its initial registered agent at said address is Dean F. Smiley. - 4.
-The first Board of Directors shall be eleven in number their names and addresses being as follows: - Vernon W. Lippard, Yale University School of Medicine, 333 Cedar Street, New Haven 11, Connecticut - Robert A. Moore, University of Pittsburgh, Pittsburgh 13, Pennsylvania - John McK.
-Mitchell, University of Pennsylvania School of Medicine, 36th and Hamilton Walk, Philadelphia 4, Pennsylvania - John B. Youmans, Vanderbilt University School of Medicine, Nashville 5, Tennessee - Stanley E. Dorst, University of Cincinnati College of Medicine, Eden and Bethesda Avenues, Cincinnati 19, Ohio - Stockton Kimball, University of Buffalo School of Medicine, 3435 Main Street, Buffalo 14, New York - John Z. Bowers, University of Utah College of Medicine, 105 Medical Building, Salt Lake City 1, Utah - George N., Aàgaard, University of Washington School of Medicine, Seattle 5, Washington - Walter R. Berryhill, University of North Carolina School of Medicine, Chapel Hill, North Carolina - Lowell T. Coggeshall, University of Chicago, 950 E. 59th Street, Chicago 37, Illinois - Thomas H. Hunter, University of Virginia School of Medicine, Charlottesville, Virginia - 5.
-The purpose for which the corporation is organized is the advancement of medical education.
-The purpose is exclusively educational, scientific, and charitable Any net earnings of the corporation or of any of activities shall be devoted exclusively to such purpose and shall not inure to the benefit of any individual.
+1. The name of the corporation is Association of American Medical Colleges.

+3. The address of its initial registered office in the State of Illinois is 185 North Wabash Avenue, Chicago 1, Illinois (Cook County).
+The name of its initial registered agent at said address is Dean F. Smiley.

+4. The first Board of Directors shall be eleven in ^{number} their names and addresses being as follows:

+Vernon W. Lippard, Yale University School of Medicine, 333 Cedar Street, New Haven 11, Connecticut

+Robert A. Moore, University of Pittsburgh, Pittsburgh 13, Pennsylvania

+John McK.
+Mitchell, University of Pennsylvania School of Medicine, 36th and Hamilton Walk, Philadelphia 4, Pennsylvania

+John B. Youmans, Vanderbilt University School of Medicine, Nashville 5, Tennessee

+Stanley E. Dorst, University of Cincinnati College of Medicine, Eden and Bethesda Avenues, Cincinnati 19, Ohio

+Stockton Kimball, University of Buffalo School of Medicine, 3435 Main Street, Buffalo 14, New York

+John Z. Bowers, University of Utah College of Medicine, 105 Medical Building, Salt Lake City 1, Utah

+George N., Aàgaard, University of Washington School of Medicíne, Seattle 5, Washington

+Walter R. Berryhill, University of North Carolina School of Medicine, Chapel Hill, North Carolina

+Lowell T. Coggeshall, University of Chicago, 950 E. 59th Street, Chicago 37, Illinois is exclusively educational, scientific, and charitabl Any net earnings of the corporation or of any of activities shall be devoted exclusively to such purpot and shall not inure to the benefit of any individual.
 The shall be no shareholders of the corporation.

+Thomas H. Hunter, University of Virginia School of Medicine, Charlottesville, Virginia

+5. The purpose for which the corporation is organized is the advancement of medical education.
+The purpose

-- 6. The Board of Directors shall be known as the Executive Council, and the directors shall be call scheme Executive Council Members.
-The Executive Council shall have the complete direction and control of the property and affairs of the corporation, and the acts that the Executive Council shall be the acts of the corporation for all purposes. - 7.
-The membership of the corporation shall considered as a class known as Institutional Members and such other classes, if any, as shall be provided in the By-Laws Such other classes of members shall have no right to to to to to to to the corporate action.
-The membership of all classes shall fol consist of such persons or institutions as may from time to time be designated pursuant to the By-Laws. - 8.
-In the event of dissolution of the corporation, a insofits assets (after payment of, or provision for, all is the liabilities) shall be transferred or conveyed to one sist more domestic or foreign corporations, societies or three ganizations engaged in activities substantially similar ent to those of the corporation, to be used by them for the forpurpose set forth in Article 5. - 9.
-Provided, however, the purposes stated in Article to 5 shall not be deemed to authorize the corporation is receive any child for care or placement apart from is own parent or guardian, nor shall the corporation act is year or perform any of the functions of a post-secondary in a cocational institution.
+The Board of Directors shall be known as $^{\sharp}$ 6.
+Executive Council, and the directors shall be call sch The Executive Cound clu Executive Council Members. shall have the complete direction and control of ^{# Pos} property and affairs of the corporation, and the acts tim the Executive Council shall be the acts of the corport of tion for all purposes.

+The membership of the corporation shall const Manc 7. of a class known as Institutional Members and such others classes, if any, as shall be provided in the By-Law Such other classes of members shall have no right vote, and no action of theirs shall be necessary for at du corporate action.
+The membership of all classes shalfol consist of such persons or institutions as may from tim to time be designated pursuant to the By-Laws.

+In the event of dissolution of the corporation, d ins 8. of its assets (after payment of, or provision for, all ^{if} the liabilities) shall be transferred or conveyed to one 'istr more domestic or foreign corporations, societies or d three ganizations engaged in activities substantially simili ent to those of the corporation, to be used by them for t^{ij} for Co1 purpose set forth in Article 5.

+Provided, however, the purposes stated in Artic 9.
+5 shall not be deemed to authorize the corporation " receive any child for care or placement apart from # own parent or guardian, nor shall the corporation act yea or perform any of the functions of a post-secondary gen in, vocational institution.

+Pas ate
-ate tio can ting stin adv

-stu who reas and in aim bode and
+tio can ting stin adv stu whe reas anc in , aim bod, and

-aim: prov
+aim prov stur